anahitana/Queen-s-Puzzle/README.md

 #  An evolutionary algorithm to solve the 10 Queens Puzzle
-it has f main components:
+it has 4 main components:
 Initialisation
 Mutation
 Crossover